Diet Lookup Offers an Extensive Diet Plans Directory, Provides Analysis on Popular Diets

-Tampa, FL -- (SBWIRE) -- 04/01/2013 -- DietLookup.com, a website created for providing information on various diet plans and extensive informative articles on diets, has analyzed many popular fad diets and has given in-depth summary of each diet.
+San Diego, CA -- (SBWIRE) -- 04/16/2013 -- DietLookup.com, a website created for providing information on various diet plans and extensive informative articles on diets, has analyzed many popular fad diets and has given in-depth summary of each diet.
 The website has been complimented by its frequent viewers for its massive convenient database of diet plans and informational value.

 The media spokesperson of Diet Lookup quoted on the service their website offers, "Diet plans are often in conversation whether it’s online, at work or with friends and family.
 It seems everyone has a diet plan that they say is effective and they suggest others to follow it.
 But there isn't a whole lot of information on the diet to be found all in one place as a resource.
 At Diet Lookup we decided to analyze the popular diets that are often talked about and share our findings in a single comprehensive diet directory.
 Our topics range from the most talked about fad diets to celebrity diets and also includes all the major diet programs such as meal replacement programs and protein diets like the paleo diet.